 At this point, connect one sorbent-filled thermal desorption sample tube to a sample pump using a small piece of flexible silicone tubing.
 Attach a piston flow meter to the sample tube at the opposite end from the sample pump.
 Then, adjust the flow rate on the sample pump such that it is approximately 100 mL min-1 through the sample tube according to the readings from the piston flow meter.

 Disconnect the piston flow meter from the sample tube and temporarily shut off the sample pump, leaving the sample tube connected to the pump.
 Place the sample tube with the still connected sample pump in the explosives vapor stream.
 Authors, can you briefly describe how the sample pump is placed in the explosives vapor stream?
+The sample pump is never placed in the explosive vapor stream, but the sample tube is placed in the steam.
+The sample tube is connected to a port on our vapor generation system with a Teflon fitting that is hand tightened after insertion of the sample tube.
+The sample pump is attached to the sample tube with flexible tubing and placed on a workbench away from the vapor source to avoid interference and damage to the pump.

 Following this, set a timer based on the approximate sampling times (TEXT: See Table 2 for list of sampling times).
 Activate the sample pump and start the timer.

 Once the timer has stopped, shut off the sample pump.
 Disconnect the sample tube from the pump and place it in the packaging provided with the sample tube.
 Then, cap the tube and store it for analysis.
 Authors, where do you typically store the sample tube and is it stored at room temperature?
+Sample tubes are typically stored on the workbench at room temperature.

 Calibration Curve Generation